- Ivaska lab go skiing and sledging in Impivaara. Skiing tracks in the city? Only in FInland!

 Main event - Pranshu goes from student to Dr!
 Congrats on getting your PhD and thanks for the party!
 Also a big thanks to Guido Serini (Pranshu's PhD examiner).

 Double award!
-After the first in August, the work by Lilja et al., wins the Medix prize for the best national publication in 2017!
+After the first in August, the work by Lilja et al., wins the Medix prize for the best international publication in Finland in 2017!

 Ivaska lab science day at Turku Botanical Gardens!
 Paulina acquires a cactus leaf, from the tour guide, for cooking purposes.... obviously!